erin-howard018/Cyclistic-Case-Study/README.md

 ![Ride per month across member and casual riders](images/months_plot.png)

 Findings;
-1. Both member and causal riders follow the same trend of number of rides across the months
+1. Both member and causal riders follow the same general trend of number of rides across the months.
-2. We see the most number of rides occur between May-September which makes sense as these are the spring/summer months.
+2. We see the most number of rides occur between May-September which makes sense as these are the spring/summer months, and lowest ride activity from December-January as these are the winter months.